costa rica vacations

 Rafting into the Lodge

 Rafting on the world-renowned Pacuare River is an experience not to be missed!
 It’s a truly unique and exciting way to get to and from remote Rios Lodge.
-Your lodge stay includes shuttle transportation from San Jose to the Pacuare River Linda Vista put-in.
-There you’ll get your rafting gear, a safety briefing, and a dry bag for your one bag going to the lodge.
+Your lodge stay includes shuttle transportation from San Jose to the Pacuare River Linda Vista put-in, with a stop on the way at the rafting center to change clothes, store unneeded luggage, and get drybags for drybags for luggage you are bringing to the lodge.
+At the put-in, you’ll get your rafting gear and a safety briefing from guides.
 There are changing rooms and bathrooms at the put-in.
 You’ll raft approximately 16 kilometers of Class 1-2 whitewater for a 2-3 hour paddle to the lodge, depending on the water levels.
-The minimum age is 6 years old to raft this first half of the Pacuare River to the lodge.
+Ages 6 and up can raft this first half of the Pacuare River to the lodge.

 Rafting out of the Lodge